dinasv/CSBFinder/README.md

     ```
     java -jar CSBFinder.jar [options]
     ```
-    > Note: If your input dataset is very large, add the argument -Xmx8g (8g or more, depending on your RAM size).
+    > Note: If your input dataset is very large, add the argument -Xmx6g (6g might be enough, but you can specify a higher number, depending on your RAM size).
     For example:
     ```
-    java -Xmx8g -jar CSBFinder.jar [options]
+    java -Xmx6g -jar CSBFinder.jar [options]
     ```
     > Note: When running CSBFinder without command line arguments, the user interface will be launched.